joyent/triton-kbmapi/docs/index.md

             "pivtoken_uuid": { "type": "uuid" },
             "configuration_uuid": { "type": "uuid" }
             "token": { "type": "string"},
-            "created": {"type": "number"},
+            "created": {"type": "string"},
-            "activated": {"type": "number"},
+            "activated": {"type": "string"},
-            "expired": {"type": "number"}
+            "expired": {"type": "string"}
         }
     }
 }
 ```

-These recovery tokens will be then fetched from the PIV tokens model and loaded sorted by `created` value.
+These recovery tokens will then be fetched from the PIV tokens model and loaded sorted by `created` value.

-For new recovery config `staging` the CNs will be interested into the recovery config hash and template so those values should be provided together with the recovery token in order to avoid the need for another HTTP request.
+For new recovery config `staging` the CNs will be interested in the recovery config hash and template so those values should be provided together with the recovery token in order to avoid the need for another HTTP request.

 For other actions like `activate`, `cancel`, `remove` ... the recovery config uuid would do just fine (or the hash, since it can also be used to refer the same resource).

-TODO: Shall we use `date` type for all these dates instead of numbers?
-I dunno which was the original reason for using timestamps here.

 ### Inventory Update

-During the add/activate new config phase, there are different possible ways to keep inventory _"up to date"_, meaning that PIV tokens stored into KBMAPI DB cache should reflect the reality of what it's already present into the CNs using EDAR.
+During the add/activate new config phase, there are different possible ways to keep inventory _"up to date"_, meaning that PIV tokens stored into KBMAPI DB cache should reflect the reality of what is already present in the CNs using EDAR.

 Of these, the most simple one is to just wait for each addition/activation/removal (... whatever the KBMAPI task) to be completed.
 Using this approach there will be no need at all for changefeed publisher or subscribers.